-2. The nucleus pulposus – is located in the centre of the disc and is a gel-like substance that acts to resist compression.
+2. The nucleus pulposus – is located in the center of the disc and is a gel-like substance that acts to resist compression.

 The disc acts as a major shock absorber for the spine, absorbing stresses created by static (sitting) and dynamic (bending/lifting) movements.